martdegraaf/martdegraaf.github.io/content/posts/duplicate-logging-azure-application-insights.md

 To exclude the possibility of a software error we excluded these assumptions:

 1. Debugging the application and looking at the outgoing application insights tab.
-1. The Azure webapp / Azure function is misconfigured
+1. The Azure webapp / Azure function is misconfigured.
 1. We tested web apps with a single instance.
 If a single instance generates duplicate logging, it's surely not the instance count.

 ### The cause